 - 4.20.1.
 The school will make use of the statutory requirements and non statutory guidance published by regulatory agencies including:

 - Avon Fire and Rescue Service

 - Avon and Somerset Police

-- Bristol City Council/North Somerset County Council [Delete as appropriate]
+- Bristol City Council

 - Bristol water

 - Department for Education

 - The Environment Agency

 - The Food Standards Agency

 - The Health and Safety Executive

 - Ofsted

 - UK Health Security Agency

 - 4.20.2.
 The school will cooperate fully with any informal visit, inspection or investigation by the above agencies or other authorised bodies.